-

-• The average credit score in America is 677.
-However, the median credit score is 662.
-This means that half of the people in America have a credit score lower than 662 while the other half has a credit score higher than this number.
+American average credit score is 677.
+Still, the typical credit score is only 662.
+Thus, half of Americans have a credit score of less than 662 while the other half have a credit score of more than this figure.

 FICO credit scores break down in the following manner: